Hiring almost 400 would clear vets backlog: PBO

 The cost of the additional hires would be about $126 million from now until the end of fiscal year 2024–25, according to the PBO.

+Since 2015, the number of disability benefit applications has increased by more than 60 per cent including an increase of more than 90 per cent in first-time applications.

+The department says that's due to new programs, the increasing awareness about services and benefits and the growing demand for mental health services.

-NDP MP Rachel Blaney said in a statement Monday that veterans are not getting the support they need.
+NDP Veterans Affairs critic Rachel Blaney said in a statement Monday that veterans are not getting the support they need.

 The PBO report was prepared after a request from Blaney regarding the service standards for processing the applications.